o-ran-sc/o-du-phy/docs/wls-lib.rst

 Wls Lib Overview
 ================

-The Wls_lib is a Wireless Service library that supports shared memory and buffer management used by applications |br| implementing a gNb or eNb. |br|
+The Wls_lib is a Wireless Service library that supports shared memory and buffer management used by applications implementing a gNb or eNb.
-This library uses DPDK, libhugetlbfs and pthreads to provide memcpy less data exchange between an L2 application, |br|
-API Translator Module and a L1 application by sharing the same memory zone from the DPDK perspective.
+This library uses DPDK, libhugetlbfs and pthreads to provide memcpy less data exchange between an L2 application, API Translator Module and a L1 application by sharing the same memory zone from the DPDK perspective.

 Project Resources